SenseNet/sn-tools/docs/sntrace.md

 ### Measuring operations
 An incredibly useful feature of tracing is that it contains a simple API for measuring how much time it takes to execute a block of code (not necessarily a whole method).

-In the code , the operation is often an "using" block:
+In the code, the operation is usually represented by a `using` block:

 ```csharp
 using (var op = SnTrace.StartOperation("Operation-1"))
 {